Quality Control & Safety

 Monitor material as bales are opened and fed onto processing lines to catch wire, staples, and other metal debris.

 Typical configurations for plastic recycling conveyor applications.
-Custom sizes and sensitivities available.
+Custom sizes and sensitivities are available.

 | Parameter | Standard Configuration |